Browser Git CMS

 Because I want to be able to host my website statically, a dedicated backend was out of the question.
 The browser would need to communicate with a pre-made backend for code-sharing natively.
 There are things like sveltia-cms which I looked at, but (at least at the time of writing), it doesn't support my git server forgejo, because it relies on APIs from the supported services, rather than the git implementation itself.

 I knew from the start that the CMS would be a much more dynamic application than, for example, this blog, so it made sense to use a framework that supports reactivity.
-Based on a recommendation from a friend, I decided to use Svelte.
+Based on a recommendation from Owlive, I decided to use Svelte.
 I've never really used any framework before, so svelte made sense as a fairly light-weight option and one that I had someone to ask for help.